 - Return the car

 Based on those terms, Hertz should have refunded the 22 unused days.
-Instead, even with the contract on her side, the company refused to provide the refund.
-And she was sent on a frustrating mission to prove her case.
+Instead, even with the contract on her side, the company refused to provide a refund.
+Instead, it sent Steele on a frustrating mission to prove her case.
 Ultimately, the company blacklisted one of its best customers.
 At any customer service level along the way, if someone had just reviewed the information in the contract, this entire aggravating battle could have been avoided.

 It was time for me to contact Hertz and see if we could put an end to this fiasco.